badlydrawnrob/anki/README.md

 > ⚠️ **Stick to [Common Markdown](https://commonmark.org/) or [safe HTML](https://en.wikipedia.org/wiki/HTML_sanitization)** to [avoid unintended consequences in Anki](https://github.com/badlydrawnrob/anki/issues/27).
 Here's some [helpful guides](https://github.com/badlydrawnrob/anki/discussions/123) on how to use the Anki software.

+### Can't swipe left to view code on Anki Mobile

+The Anki Mobile app defaults to launching the menu with the _swipe left_ gesture.
+This is not desirable, as often our code will have an `overflow` which we want to scroll horizontally.
+You can change the settings, [see issue #118](https://github.com/badlydrawnrob/anki/issues/118) for a fix.

 ### Formatting problems

 > ⚠️ If you're having formatting problems, make sure you're **[following the guide](#cards)** and clicking `Toggle HTML Editor ⌘⇧X` (`‹›`) in the editor to copy/paste your HTML or raw text.
 For more information, see [this issue](https://github.com/badlydrawnrob/anki/issues/62).
 Many [editors](https://en.wikipedia.org/wiki/WYSIWYG) break formatting when you `copy->paste` text, or add junk to the html.